 - Need a reference?
 Encyclopedia of Candlestick Charts (Wiley Trading) by Thomas Bulkowski offers a reliable reference.

-Despite their often mystical names like engulfing and shooting star, candlestick patterns are not magical.
-They are simply well-defined price action patterns.
-Focus on the price action: high, low, open and close.
+Focus on the price action: high, low, open, and close.
 Forget the names.

-In our trading examples, we will use a 20-period exponential moving average (EMA) to define the trend and support/resistance levels.
+Here, we use a 20-period exponential moving average (EMA) to track the market trend and highlight support/resistance levels.

 Long Trading Setup

 - A pullback down to the 20 EMA

 - A bullish candlestick pattern that overlaps with the 20 EMA

 - Go long as the market breaks above the high of the last bar of the candlestick pattern

 - A pullback up to the 20 EMA